jasmcaus/aelf-toolkit/README.md

 cd <dir-to-extracted-zip/singlenode> && dotnet ~/AElf/AElf.Launcher.dll
 ```

-If you're on a Linux or MacOs machine, ensure you give this file executable permissions:
+If you're on a Linux or MacOS machine, ensure you give this file executable permissions:
 ```bash
 $ chmod +x aelf-run-single
 ```